Osvaldo Daniel: Receptions

-Enrique

 When Enrique involves into his addiction to alcohol again, he saw Daniel on the street and misinterprets him as Diego that reincarnated when he was drunk.
 Leonardo did not believe him.

-Albieri

 Albieri was shocked to see his creation has grew up, resembling to Lucas and Diego, both physically and mentally.
 When they first re-encounter 20 years later, he asked Daniel about his personality, comparing to Diego's and Lucas'.
 Albieri then tries his best to keep him away from others and brings him to Morocco, to meet Ali.

-Ali

 Ali was shocked when he saw the clone.
 He tells Albieri that it is haraam to create a human being.
 Ali reminded Albieri that Daniel is not like other human in the world, as he does not belong to anyone.
 Ali believes that Daniel is the sign given by Allah on the coming final judgement.

-Jade

 Jade was dancing when Daniel saw her.

-Zoraida

 Zoraida made multiple coffee reading predictions on Jade's future.
 In the prediction, it is revealed that Jade's love will be separated from his shadow.
 When Zoraida saw Daniel, she shouted and believes that Daniel is a bad genie.

-Cristina

 Cristina first saw the grew up Daniel at the opening ceremony of Salamandra.
 Daniel gave her a kiss and Cristina eventually remembers the night she had with Diego.
 After Daniel told her that he is Dora's son, she immediately assumed that Leonardo was betraying her with Dora.
 She did not believe Dora and Leonardo's explanation and tries all the best to find the origins of Daniel.

-Leonardo & Rosa

 Leonardo, the father of Diego and Lucas, together with Rosa, their nanny, was shocked when they first saw Daniel.
 Cristina brought the clone to the Ferrer's and both Leonardo and Rosa thought Daniel is Diego, reincarnates.